Aliases for ACTR3 Gene

 The specific function of this gene has not yet been determined; however, the protein it encodes is known to be a major constituent of the ARP2/3 complex.
 This complex is located at the cell surface and is essential to cell shape and motility through lamellipodial actin assembly and protrusion.
 Three transcript variants encoding two different isoforms have been found for this gene. [provided by RefSeq, Mar 2013]

 GeneCards Summary for ACTR3 Gene

 ACTR3 (Actin Related Protein 3) is a Protein Coding gene.
-Diseases associated with ACTR3 include Wiskott-Aldrich Syndrome and Retinitis Pigmentosa 20.
-Among its related pathways are Signaling by Slit and Immune response Role of DAP12 receptors in NK cells.
+Diseases associated with ACTR3 include Wiskott-Aldrich Syndrome and Myopathy, Centronuclear, 2.
+Among its related pathways are Association Between Physico-Chemical Features and Toxicity Associated Pathways and Development Slit-Robo signaling.
 Gene Ontology (GO) annotations related to this gene include actin filament binding and structural constituent of cytoskeleton.
 An important paralog of this gene is ACTR3B.

 UniProtKB/Swiss-Prot Summary for ACTR3 Gene